DronG / Shutterstock.com

 Shrimp Scampi

 Have you ever wondered what is a scampi?
 Scampi is an Italian word for any type of crustacean, like Mediterranean langostini, prawns, and shrimp.
 It also refers to the cooking style using butter, garlic, and white wine.
 While shrimp scampi is on menus at many Italian-American restaurants, it is not found in Italy.
-In the U.S., the shrimp scampi is served with pasta.
+In the U.S., the dish is served with pasta.
 If you were to order langostini cooked in the scampi style in Italy, it would come with thick slices of crusty white bread and not pasta.

 Chicken Tetrazzini